www.CuriousTaxonomy.net

 Malay: Cananga (ylang-ylang, an aromatic tree)

 Mongolian: Kol ghuva Turner et al. 2009 (theropod dinosaur) from Mongolian "köl" (foot) and "ghuv-a" (beautiful).
-This is also the second-shortest dinosaur name, after Mei long.
+This is also the third-shortest dinosaur name, after Yi qi and Mei long.

 Nahuatl: Manilkara zapota (sapodilla, a fruit tree) from Nahuatl "tzapotl".
 The family Sapotaceae has the same root.